 The parking lots at the Ticket and Transportation Center are divided into 2 sections: Heroes and Villains.
 The Heroes lots include: Woody, Aladdin, Peter Pan, Simba, Mulan, and Rapunzel.
-The Villains lots include: Zurg, Jafar, Hook, Scar, Cruella, adn Ursula.
+The Villains lots include: Zurg, Jafar, Hook, Scar, Cruella, and Ursula.

 Guests park at lots adjacent to the Epcot theme park.
 Lots are named Discover, Amaze, Journey, Imagine, Create, and Wonder.
 Guests may walk or take tram transportation to the Epcot entrance from the parking lots.